jackrobertscott/authpack-client-190806/docs/api/memberships.md

 Options.

 - group: `string`: id of a group.
-- account: `string`: id of a account.
+- user: `string`: id of a user.
 - permissions `string[]?`: ids of permissions assigned to member.
 - meta `object?`: developer assigned attributes.
-- email `string?`: email address - used when account not provided.
+- email `string?`: email address - used when user not provided.

 Returns.